Union Berlin hosts 4,500 soccer fans amid pandemic

 Tickets were for club members only, personalized and non-transferable to ensure contact-tracing is possible.
 The supporters had to show ID and their club membership card before entering, and they had to wear masks when not in their allocated place.

-Seats were clearly marked to show which could be used, and standing fans were asked to keep their distance from each other on the terraces.
-Stewards asked fans who were too close to each other to move.
+Seats were clearly marked to show which could be used, and standing fans had to keep their distance from each other on the terraces.
+Stewards asked supporters who were too close to each other to move.
 Journalists had their temperatures taken and were seated apart, while photographers were allocated places where they had to stay.

 “It’s sad that it’s so empty, but it’s wonderful to be here again,” Union fan Mark Schôffler said.
-The stadium capacity is around 22,000.
+The stadium has a capacity of over 22,000.

-Then-German champion Nuremberg played Union for the first match at the Stadion An der Alten Försterei in 1920.
+Nuremberg was German champion when it played Union for the first match at the Stadion An der Alten Försterei in 1920.

-Nuremberg now plays in the second division.
-Two second-half goals, including a penalty from Danish forward Marcus Ingvartsen, were enough for Union.
+Two second-half goals from Danish forward Marcus Ingvartsen, including a penalty, were enough for Union.
 Fans sang long and loud, as if to make up for those who were absent.

+“I didn’t see much of the game as I was looking at the people,” Union president Dirk Zingler said.
+“When I see those happy eyes … They sung their hearts out because they were finally here.”

+Union survived its first season in the Bundesliga but sorely missed its passionate fans’ support when it was forced to play its last games in empty stadiums.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports